rickcr/mybatis-spring-zk-multimodule/README.md

 	<select id="getAllDepartments" resultType="net.learntechnology.empmaint.domain.Department">
 		SELECT id, name FROM DEPARTMENT
 	</select>

+You will also notice that, I illustrate both using a pure annotation approach to the Mappers (no xml for the SQL) and the xml approach.
+The DemographicMapper illustrates how you could create your simple sql directly as annotation.
+The XML approach however gives you some more powerful options that you can't always do via the annotation based SQL, so I typically go wtih just using XML mappers for everything in my 'real life' code.

 To use our mapper we just declare it as a resource.
 SIMPLE!: